19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Areas of Effect/{AOE} Area of Effect.md

 ### Measurement

 *Default*
-On a measurement map, a spell that "creates a 15 foot aura on a point you can see within range" creates a sphere with a 15 foot radius whose origin is the chosen point.
+On a measurement map, a spell that "creates a 15 foot aura at a point you can see within range" creates a sphere with a 15 foot radius whose origin is the chosen point.
 Creatures and objects within 15 feet are affected.

 ### Gridded

-On a gridded map, a spell that "creates a 15 foot aura on a point you can see within range" creates a cube whose sides lengths are twice the aura size (30 feet long in this case).
+On a gridded map, a spell that "creates a 15 foot aura at a point you can see within range" creates a cube whose sides lengths are twice the aura size (30 feet long in this case).
 *Yes this gives you an extra 4 affected squares, the corners are affected now.*

 ### Abstract

-On an abstract map, reference the following table.
+On an abstract map, the GM may reference the following table.

 | Descriptor | Aura Size | # Affected | # Affected If All Are In Melee |
 | ---------- | --------: | ---------: | -----------------------------: |